cameraui/docs/install/tv.md

 The Sensors page lays out every sensor as a tile, grouped by type, with its current state.[^sensors]

-- **Click to toggle.** Select a light, switch, siren, lock, or garage to flip it.
+- **Click to toggle.** Lights, switches, sirens, locks and garages flip on select.
-- **Hold for more.** Hold the select button, or press play/pause, to open a panel with brightness, volume, alarm modes, or lock and garage controls.
+- **Hold for more.** Holding select, or pressing play/pause, opens brightness, volume, alarm modes, or lock and garage controls.
-- **Stays in sync.** New sensors show up on their own, removed ones disappear, and states update as they change.
+- **Live.** Sensors and states update as they change on the server.

 ## Updates

-The app updates through TestFlight during the beta, like any other Apple TV app.
+During the beta the app updates through TestFlight.

-If your server or its recording plugin is older than the app needs, the app shows an **Update needed** screen naming exactly what to bring up to date, instead of empty lists and missing pictures.
-Update camera.ui on the server, then reopen the app.
-The current beta needs camera.ui 2.1.6 or newer and the recording plugin at 1.3.13 or newer.
+If the server or its recording plugin is older than the app needs, the app shows an **Update needed** screen naming what to update.
+Update it on the server, then reopen the app.

 [^license]: An active camera.ui subscription covers recording (NVR) and the features built on it, such as playback.
 Live view is free.
 [^appstore]: The app moves to the App Store with the public release.